GiacomoValliPhD/openhdemg/docs/GUI_basics.md

 2. Enter/select a pulse `Linewidth` in/from the dropdown list.
 For example, if you want to use a `Linewidth` of one, enter *1* in the dropdown.
 3. Once you have clicked the `Plot MUpulses` button, a pop-up plot will appear.

-### Plot Impulse Train Per Second
+### Plot the Source of decomposition
-1. Click the `Plot IPTS` button in row seven and column one in the left side of the `Plot Window`, to plot the IPTS of the MUs in your analysis file.
+1. Click the `Plot Source` button in row seven and column one in the left side of the `Plot Window`, to plot the Source of the MUs decomposition in your analysis file.
 2. Enter/select a `MU Number` in/from the dropdown list.
-For example, if you want to plot the IPTS of `MU Number` one enter *1* in the dropdown.
-If you want to plot the IPTS of `MU Number` one, two and three enter *1,2,3* in the dropdown.
-You can also set `MU Number` to "all" to plot the IPTS of all included MUs in the analysis file.
-3. Once you have clicked the `Plot IPTS` button, a pop-up plot will appear.
+For example, if you want to plot the source of `MU Number` one enter *0* in the dropdown.
+If you want to plot the sources of `MU Number` one, two and three enter *0,1,2,* in the dropdown.
+You can also set `MU Number` to "all" to plot the sources of all included MUs in the analysis file.
+3. Once you have clicked the `Plot Source` button, a pop-up plot will appear.

 ### Plot Instanteous Discharge rate
 1. Click the `Plot IDR` button in row eight and column one in the left side of the `Plot Window`, to plot the IDR of the MUs in your analysis file.
 2. Enter/select a `MU Number` in/from the dropdown list.
 For example, if you want to plot the IDR of `MU Number` one enter *0* in the dropdown.
 If you want to plot the IDR of `MU Number` one, two and three enter *0,1,2* in the dropdown.
 You can also set `MU Number` to "all" to plot the IDR of all included MUs in the analysis file.
 3. Once you have clicked the `Plot IDR` button, a pop-up plot will appear.

 ### Plot Differential Derivation
 1. Click the `Plot Derivation` button in row four and column three in the right side of the `Plot Window`, to plot the differential derivation of the MUs in your analysis file.